CPSA Recertification Dates, Deadlines, and Fees

 - CM Cycle End Date: The last day to earn CM credit.
 It is 60 months after the CM Cycle Start Date unless the person is on a cycle extension.

 - CM Point Submission Due Date: The CM Point Submission is submitted before this date without penalty.
 It is always 1 month after the Cycle End Date.
-See My Account on the BGC website.

 - Certificate Expiration Date: Diplomate is decertified unless recertified (by CM Point Submission or Exam), granted a cycle extension, or voluntarily surrenders the certification.
 It is 5 months after the Cycle End Date.
 Can be found on the Diplomate’s paper certificate.

 Timeline of Key Dates in Spring Recertification Cycle

 Timeline of Key Dates in Fall Recertification Cycle

 All submissions must be reviewed and approved by BGC no later than 5 months after the CM Cycle End Date or the Diplomate is subject to decertification.

 Diplomates can check their CM Cycle End Date and CM Point/Attestations Submission Due Date on the BGC website public rosters.

 |Cycle Duration1||Passed the Exam||Cycle Start/End Dates2||Submit CM Points3||$100 Late Fee3||Include Audit Records3||Last Day to Submit4|

 |60 months||Spring||July 1 – June 30||Mar 1 – Aug 1||Aug 2 – Nov 1||Oct 1 – Nov 1||Nov 1|